2C-T-21

-2C-T-21, also known as 4-(2-fluoroethylthio)-2,5-dimethoxyphenethylamine, is a psychedelic phenethylamine of the 2C family.
+2C-T-21, also known as 4-(2-fluoroethylthio)-2,5-dimethoxyphenethylamine or as 2C-T-FE, is a psychedelic phenethylamine of the 2C family.
 It is taken orally.

+The drug acts as a serotonin 5-HT_{2} receptor agonist, including of the serotonin 5-HT_{2A} receptor.

 2C-T-21 was first described in the scientific literature by Alexander Shulgin and colleagues in 1991.
-Shortly after this, Shulgin described 2C-T-17 in greater detail in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).
+Shortly after this, Shulgin described 2C-T-21 in greater detail in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).
+The drug has been encountered as a novel designer drug.

 Use and effects

-In his book PiHKAL (Phenethylamines I Have Known And Loved), Alexander Shulgin lists the dose range as 8 to 12 mg orally and its duration as 7 to 10 hours.
+In his book PiHKAL (Phenethylamines I Have Known And Loved) and other publications, Alexander Shulgin lists 2C-T-21's dose as 8 to 12 mg orally and its duration as 7 to 10 hours.
+However, a wider dose range of 10 to 20 mg orally has also been reported.
 Its onset is described as 15 minutes to 1 hour and peak effects occur after 1 to 2 hours.

-The effects of 2C-T-21 have been described.
+The effects of 2C-T-21 have been reported to include little in the way of visuals, intense after-images, difficult to define mental changes, feeling stoned, time dilation, mood enhancement or pleasantness, no euphoria, talkativeness, enhanced communication, feelings of closeness with others, feelings of inner strength and peace, no insights, and push of energy.
+Other effects included mental confusion, memory impairment, little or no body load, no nausea, no nystagmus, chills, yawning and ear popping, and no appetite loss.

 Toxicity

 On March 9, 2004, a 22-year-old quadriplegic man named James Edwards Downs in St. Francisville, Louisiana, consumed an unknown dose of 2C-T-21 by sticking his tongue into a vial of powder he had purchased online.
 He developed a temperature of 108 F, had a tonic-clonic seizure, and slipped into a coma.
 Four days later, on March 13, Downs died at Lane Memorial Hospital in Zachary, LA.

 This death became part of a two-year DEA investigation called Operation Web Tryp which was launched in 2002.
 On July 22, 2004, the owners of American Chemical Supply were arrested on federal charges relating to distribution of controlled substance analogues and the death of James Edwards Downs.
 Little is known about the toxicity of 2C-T-21 beyond this incident.